futuresuper/fs-website-2021/src/pages/faqs/how-do-i-check-up-on-my-account.md

 ---
-title: "How do I check up on my account?"
+title: How do I check up on my account?
 slug: how-do-i-check-up-on-my-account
-date: 2020-08-20T05:42:48Z
+date: 2020-08-20T05:42:48.000Z
-category: Member portal instructions
+category: Managing your account
+order: 1
 layout: $/layouts/FaqPage
-order: 1
 ---

-You can view your account online anytime via the [member portal](https://portal.myfuturesuper.com.au/).
+You can view the details of your account [online](https://my.futuresuper.com.au/) at any time.
 You can also call 1300 658 422 or email [info@futuresuper.com.au](mailto:info@futuresuper.com.au) with any questions.